fpserg/RealMe/docs/PRODUCT/MS_BOOTSTRAP/OR_SPEC.md

 The Chronicle preserves meaning.

-WBT preserves continuity.
+CURRENT_WBT preserves continuity.

 ---

+# Constitutional Role

+The Operational Record is the canonical factual history of the World.

+It serves as the factual foundation for:

+- WBTD generation;
+- Chronicle generation;
+- Morning Serpent.

+Whenever historical facts are required, the Operational Record is authoritative.

+---

 # Relationship to Other Artifacts

-## Operational Record
+## CURRENT_WBT

-Preserves:

-- events;
-- decisions;
-- conversations;
-- observations;
-- completed work;
-- changes of state;
-- Living Inputs.

-Chronological.

-Append-only.

-Factual.
+Represents the live operational state of the current day.

+Changes throughout the day.

+Not historical.

 ---

-## WBT / WBTD
+## WBTD

-Preserve operational continuity.

-Derived from the operational state rather than historical events.
+Represents the final operational state of the completed day.

+Derived from CURRENT_WBT.

+Preserves operational continuity.

 ---

 ## Chronicle

+Interprets the completed day.

 Uses the Operational Record as its factual foundation.

-Interprets rather than repeats.
+Preserves meaning rather than chronology.

 ---

 # Canonical Properties

-The Operational Record is:
+An Operational Record is:

 - factual;
 - chronological;
 - append-only;
+- repository-ready;
-- immutable after archival;
+- immutable after archival.
-- repository-ready.

-It contains observations rather than interpretations.
+It records observations rather than interpretations.

 ---